Retrospective Meetings 101

 Any teammate who clicks “Start Retrospective Meeting” from your team’s meeting Lobby becomes the Facilitator for that session.

 - We recommend not “sharing screen”, so that each teammate can remain autonomous and participate in live, multiplayer editing throughout the meeting.

 - Teammate screens stay synched to the Facilitator’s view as you advance through the meeting, keeping everybody focused (literally) on the same page.

 - Try rotating the Facilitator role each meeting.
 It’s a low-risk way to develop leadership skills among teammates

 - The Facilitator can be changed during a meeting by clicking on any teammate’s avatar in the upper-right corner

-As the Facilitator advances the meeting, each teammate is given an opportunity to answer a randomized Icebreaker.
-After each person responds, the Facilitator marks them “Present” or “Absent” and moves to the next teammate until the round is complete.
+As the Facilitator advances the meeting, each teammate is given an opportunity to answer a randomized Icebreaker for the meeting.

 - This time is for each individual; it’s not a discussion